simon-glitch/simon-glitch.github.io/My_Way_of_Life/feelings.md

 # Feelings
+## My goal with this document
+I hope {I can ascertain a more clear and systematic understanding of my various feelings,} by writing this.
+We will see though XD!

 ## (or Emotions - they are the same thing)

 I have identified multiple (TODO: count) types of emotions (just within myself).
 So, I'll list them here and now.
 We have: